wilhelser/bowtie-vagrant/README.md

 2. Run `$ vagrant destroy` to delete the VM
 3. When you are ready to use the site again, run `$ vagrant up --provision`.
 This will rebuild the box and import the db again.

-**Remember, running the provision.rb script will overwrite your site files and db with a new install.**
+**Remember, running the provisioner will overwrite your site files and db with a new install.**

-## Repackaging Box for Atlas
+## Repackaging Box for Vagrant Cloud

+After making system updates, run the following commands to prepare the box and package.

 ```
 $ vagrant ssh
-# Make your updates inside the box then:
+$ mysql --login-path=local -e "DROP DATABASE IF EXISTS wordpress"
 $ sudo apt-get clean
 $ sudo dd if=/dev/zero of=/EMPTY bs=1M
 $ sudo rm -f /EMPTY